Errors and Warnings¶

 ¶

 Warns that an “`include” filename specifies an absolute path.
 This means the code will not work on any other system with a different file system layout.
-Instead of using absolute paths, relative paths (preferably without any directory specified whatsoever) should be used, and +incdir used on the command line to specify the top include source directories.
+Instead of using absolute paths, relative paths (preferably without any directory specified) should be used, and +incdir used on the command line to specify the top include source directories.

-Disabled by default as this is a code style warning; it will simulate correctly.
+Disabled by default as this is a code-style warning; it will simulate correctly.

 -